KeleiX13/SURP_2026/README.md

 Dataset: The .csv files utilized in this project are available in /projects/kexiao/SURP_2026.

+CONSORT Diagram: The CONSORT Diagram for this project is available in this repository as CONSORT.png.

 Poster: The poster produced for this work as a part of the IMS SURP 2026 at the University of Toronto is available in this repository as Kelei_Xiao_poster.pptx.

 Project Proposal: https://docs.google.com/document/d/1dCtafIN3PsrnUkHuwvNLuOchfotMiNjaZnswgBI8sLE/edit?usp=sharing